lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Instructions:

 1. You're going to add a search feature to the `Articles` page that filters the listed articles by whether or not their titles match the search string.
+For example, if the query string is `'?search=react'`, only the articles with `'react'` in the title should be displayed.

 Navigate to **Articles.js**, and use `useLocation` along with `URLSearchParams` to grab the value of the `search` parameter from the query string.

 Hint: Import `useLocation` from `react-router-dom`.
 Remember, the `useLocation` hook returns an object whose `search` property corresponds to the current URL's query string.